awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 ### Customer Profiles<a name="december20-customerprofiles"></a>

 Added Amazon Connect Customer Profiles, enabling agents to create a customer profile for every new contact that comes in\.
 You can also integrate with external applications that provide customer profile data\.
-For more information, see [Enable Customer Profiles](customer-profiles.md) and the [Amazon Connect Customer Profiles API Reference](https://docs.aws.amazon.com/customerprofiles/latest/APIReference/Welcome.html)\.
+For more information, see [Use Customer Profiles](customer-profiles.md) and the [Amazon Connect Customer Profiles API Reference](https://docs.aws.amazon.com/customerprofiles/latest/APIReference/Welcome.html)\.

 ### Real\-time analytics using Contact Lens<a name="december20-contactlens"></a>